≡ Menu

 So much so…

-That he was used to sire countless litters.
-And it just so happened that “Rags” lived right next to Norwich.
-And over time, “Rags” offspring began to take on certain characteristics of their own which is why folks began referring to them as Norwich Terriers rather than Norfolk.
-Some folks even referred to the as “Jones Terriers” since “Rags” was owned by a Mr. Jones.
+He was used to sire countless litters, and it just happened that “Rags” lived right next to Norwich.
+And over time, “Rags” offspring began to take on specific characteristics, which is why folks started referring to them as Norwich Terriers rather than Norfolk.
+Some folks even referred to them as “Jones Terriers” since “Rags” was owned by Mr. Jones.

 And while…

-Both the Norwich and Norfolk Terriers were once considered the same breed, called as the Trumpington Terriers (nothing to do with President Trump!).
-The American Kennel Club decided to separate the Trumpington Terrier into two different breeds: Norfolk Terriers, which have drop ears and Norwich Terriers, which have prick ears.
+The Norwich and Norfolk Terriers were once considered the same breed, called the Trumpington Terriers (nothing to do with President Trump!).
+The American Kennel Club separated the Trumpington Terrier into two different breeds: Norfolk Terriers, which have drop ears, and Norwich Terriers, which have prick ears.

 A breed standard…